igsl-group/ConfluenceURLTransform/README.md

 However CCMA does not convert URLs inserted using Web Link or Advanced.
 Those links are absolute links.

 ## Configuration
 Configuration is stored in Config.json.
-See com.igsl.Config for explanation of each property.
+See com.igsl.config.Config for explanation of each property.

 ## How to Run
 1. TODO